kevin-hinz/CouchCMS/README.md

 # [![CouchCMS](https://www.couchcms.com/img/logo.png "CouchCMS")](https://www.couchcms.com/)
 ### A simple open-source CMS for designers.
-### A copy made by Kevin Hinz to test the SonarCloud Scanner
+### A copy made by Kevin Hinz to test the SonarCloud Scanner...

 ##### No knowledge of PHP required at all.
 Take any HTML/CSS template and make it CMS enabled in minutes.
 Just drop in a few special XHTML tags into your code and watch your static web pages come to life!